jvargasmu/population_estimation/README.md

 }
 ```

 After setting all the file paths of the input variables you also need to specify which are the "no data" values in the input raster images.
-This can be done by editing the python variable `no_data_values` in the file `config_pop.py`.
+This can be done by editing the Python variable `no_data_values` in the file `config_pop.py`.
 There are already some predefined values, but you can edit them.
 Finally, in order to normalize the input data it is also needed to provide normalization values for each feature.
 In order to normalize the values we subtract each feature value by the defined mean and divide it by the defined standard deviation.
 Currently, those variables were computed for the country of Tanzania and used for all the other countries to facilitate multi-country analysis, but you can also define different means and standards deviation values by editing the variable `norms` in the file `config_pop.py`

 Apart from the input data that correlates with the population density, you also need to collect census data, since it is the target of the POMELO model.
 Census data is usually publicly available but is frequently stored in heterogeneous formats.
 For instance, for the country of Tanzania, we used the census data (United Nations projections for 2020 computed from the census of 2012).

 The census data and information about the administrative boundaries are used as input for the script `preprocessing_pop_data.py` that saves, into a file of format `pickle`, information about census counts of administrative regions (e.g., for Tanzania a file named `preprocessed_census_data_tza.pkl`).
+For the users convenience, we host all preprocessed census [here](https://drive.google.com/drive/folders/1nhB2jcXOIMlK__PSvHuSJqvaGlzbbpZ6?usp=sharing), such that this preprocessing step can be omitted.
 This file is used as input for the script `superpixel_disagg_model.py` that trains the population model.

 ---